analogdevicesinc/ai8x-synthesis/README.md

 ### Fully Connected (Linear) Layers

 On AI85/AI85, m×n fully connected layers can be realized in hardware by “flattening” 2D input data into m channels of 1×1 input data.
 The hardware will produce n channels of 1×1 output data.
 When chaining multiple fully connected layers, the flattening step is omitted.
 The following picture shows 2D data, the equivalent flattened 1D data, and the output.

+For AI85, both m and n must not be larger than 16.

 ![MLP](docs/MLP.png)